 Until third grade, children learn how to read.
 After that, they read to learn.
 Children who struggle to learn to read in kindergarten, continue to struggle throughout their lives.
 Early intervention can help change that.

-Both programs are flourishing.
 The kids love having someone spend time with them to practice the important skill of reading, and the volunteers love knowing they are making a real difference in the life of the child they work with.